-Wabash competes at the NCAA Division III level in 11 varsity sports-football, cross country, soccer, golf, basketball, indoor track and field, outdoor track and field, wrestling, tennis, swimming, and baseball-as a member of the North Coast Athletic Conference.
-Lacrosse will become an intercollegiate varsity sport in 2014-15.
+Wabash competes at the NCAA Division III level in 12 varsity sports-football, cross country, soccer, golf, basketball, indoor track and field, outdoor track and field, wrestling, tennis, swimming, lacrosse, and baseball-as a member of the North Coast Athletic Conference.
 In addition, students may participate in 23 intramural sports and three club sports.
 More than three-quarters of Wabash students participate in at least one intramural sport.